MelvinYin/cleaned_workflow/README.txt

 # Skip Start
-If using anaconda, a p2.7 env can be added by: conda create --name dhcl_p python=2.7
+If using anaconda, a p2.7 env can be added by: conda create --name dhcl_p python=2.7 conda activate dhcl_p conda install biopython conda deactivate
 The new conda env will be called dhcl_p.
 If using your own env, please change the exec path in the build process below, and in config.py in src.
-If conda does not work, try source instead.
+Remember to install biopython as well, tried on 1.70.

 Once the new env is installed, find the path to the python exec, it is usually in the form /home/<YOUR_USR>/anaconda3/envs/dhcl_p/bin/python, depending on where your anaconda is installed.
 # Skip End